 7. Propane Stove and extra fuel

-Carry extra propane gas cylinders with you as colder temperatures lead to longer cooking time.
+Carry extra propane gas cylinders with you as colder temperatures lead to longer cooking times.
 Plus you would want enough to make an extra bottle of hot water to snuggle with in your sleeping bag at bedtime for extra warmth.
-My friend has this 2 burner stove and I am totally getting this cookware set when I go on a backpacking trip.
+My friend has this 2 burner stove and I am getting this cookware set when I go on a backpacking trip.

 8. A Thermos

 To keep your hot coffee or tea hot :).
-This one is stainless steel and BPA free.
+This one is stainless steel and BPA-free.

 9. Storage Locks and Bear can